March 1, 2020

 - A selection of Trail and Tango aluminum hardtail trail options (Trail is unisex, Tango is women’s)

-- F-Si carbon bike for the XC race crowd
+- Trail 5 bike for the XC race crowd

-My guess is the Habit aluminum bikes are going to be popular.
-They’re aluminum bikes that give you the technology you’d see on higher-end carbon bikes, but at a price that’s more accessible.
+Our guess?
+Habit aluminum bikes are going to be popular.
+They give you the technology you’d see on higher-end carbon bikes, but at a price that’s more accessible.

 Kids’ bikes are also on the way: